 The Master of Science in Mental Health Counseling is a licensure-qualifying program.
-Upon program completion, graduates are eligible to seek initial employment towards meeting the 3,000-hour externship required for licensure as a mental health counselor in New York State.
-According to the state laws regulating mental health counseling licensure, graduates will have up to two years to meet the 3,000 hours of experience and pass a licensing examination to complete the licensure requirements.
+Upon program completion, graduates are eligible to work towards meeting the 3,000-hour externship required for licensure as a mental health counselor in New York State.
+According to the state laws regulating mental health counseling licensure, graduates will have up to two years (with the option of two additional one-year extensions) to meet the 3,000 hours of experience and pass a licensing examination to complete the licensure requirements.

-Note: While all but two courses (CNSL 655 - Counseling and Applications II and CNSL 660 - Practicum in Group Work) may be completed as distance learning courses for the School Counseling program, New York State will not permit more than 27 credits of distance learning courses to be counted toward the 60-credit Master of Science in Mental Health Counseling.
+Note: While all but three courses (CNSL 650 - Counseling and Applications I, CNSL 655 - Counseling and Applications II and CNSL 660 - Practicum in Group Work) may be completed as distance learning courses for the School Counseling program, New York State will not permit more than 27 credits of distance learning courses to be counted toward the 60-credit Master of Science in Mental Health Counseling.
 New York State also requires students pursuing a Master of Science in Mental Health Counseling to take the following courses in a traditional classroom environment: CNSL 650, CNSL 655 and CNSL 660.

-Graduates of the Master of Science in Counseling Degree Programs will be prepared to assume a professional school counseling role in a school setting.
+Graduates of the Master of Science in Counseling with Certification in School Counseling and Counseling with Certification in School Counseling and a Bilingual Extension Degree Programs will be prepared to assume a professional school counseling role in a school setting.
 Graduates will be expected to do the following: